hneemann/Digital/src/main/dig/hdl/HowTo.md

 to the external program as it is, instead it is preprocessed to allow more flexible arguments which are depending on the name of the circuit and so on.
 If filtering is enabled, the arguments are scanned for either `<?...?>` or `{?...?}` fragments.
 If such a fragment is found the enclosed text is evaluated by a code parser.
-If the code starts with a `=` the following variables content is inserted.
+If the code starts with a `=` the following expression is evaluated and inserted.
 The variables that are available are:

 - `shortname`: The file name of the current circuit without the suffix.
 - `name`: The file name of the current circuit including the suffix.